 “PREGNANCY PREVENTION” IN WACO, TEXAS – 2004

 In early 2004, a local pro-life organization in Texas, Pro-Life Waco, mounted an advertising campaign on Christian radio, encouraging people to boycott Girl Scout cookies because of the Girl Scouts’ relationship with Planned Parenthood.
 One of the charges leveled against Planned Parenthood in Waco, Texas, was that they had distributed a book, “It’s Perfectly Normal,” to 700 grade-school girls.
-That guide, according to reporter Juda Myers (http://www.newswithviews.com/Myers/juda101.htm), celebrates masturbation and includes explicit drawings of couples having sex and a boy putting on a condom, as well as listing nine “good reasons” why women have abortions.
+That guide, according to reporter Juda Myers (http://www.newswithviews.com/Myers/juda101.htm), celebrates masturbation.
+Maybe this is one of the reasons that so many young people are becoming addicted to masturbation and porn.
+If it is celebrating masturbation, then it should also highlight the dangers of things like chronic masturbation and porn addiction side effects.
+It also included explicit drawings of couples having sex and a boy putting on a condom, as well as listing nine “good reasons” why women have abortions.

 Pro-Life Waco noted that in Waco there was an abstinence organization, called McCAP, but that Girl Scouts has had no working relationship with that group—depending, instead, solely on the abortion provider for its sexuality curriculum.
 On March 5, 2004, the Today Show’s Lester Holt welcomed Pro-Life Waco’s co-director, John Pisciotta, to discuss the boycott.
 Was it, Holt asked, a failure—since Girl Scout cookie sales had actually increased?